 - ghee or clarified butter or vanaspati dalda for frying

-- In a cooking vessel add water, sugar, cardamom and saffron strands.
+- In a cooking vessel add water, sugar, cardamom powder and orange food color.

-- Stir well and boil the syrup on low flame until the syrup is sticky when touched with hands.
+- Stir well and boil the syrup on low flame until the syrup is sticky when touched with fingers.

 - Rest it aside and allow it cool down.